tech-otaku/cloudflare-dns/README.md

     <br />

-- Proxied status [`-x PROXIED`] is not required for `MX` or `TXT` type DNS records and is ignored if specified as they can not be proxied through Cloudflare.
+- Proxied status [`-x PROXIED`] is not required for `MX` or `TXT` type DNS records and is ignored if specified.
+These DNS record types can not be proxied through Cloudflare.

     <br />